fhamborg/NewsMTSC/README.md

 We thank Song et al. for making their excellent repository open source.

 # How to cite
-If you use the dataset or model, please cite our paper:
+If you use the dataset or model, please cite our [paper](https://www.aclweb.org/anthology/2021.eacl-main.142/) ([PDF](https://www.aclweb.org/anthology/2021.eacl-main.142.pdf)):

 ```
 @InProceedings{Hamborg2021b,